grid-line

 AI’s Potential Impact on the Job Market

-That represents 9.1% of all jobs worldwide.
+That represents 8% of all current jobs worldwide.
 Potential job losses will not be evenly distributed across different sectors of the economy.
-Instead, they will likely be concentrated in the professions most vulnerable to being automated via generative AI tools (writing, photography, software development, etc.).
+Instead, they will likely be concentrated in the professions most vulnerable to being automated via generative AI tools (clerical work, writing, photography, software development, etc.).
+But Geoffrey Hinton expects the list of vulnerable professions to grow in 2026.

 Globally, 20 million manufacturing jobs could be replaced by automated tools by 2030 (PatentPC)